purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 - Use `memchr2` to find the first `\` or `"`, and after that
 - Use hand-written SIMD to ensure there are no control characters.

-We would need to reinvent the bicycle, but this is quite neat if you think about it.
+We would need to reinvent the wheel, but this is quite neat if you think about it.
 In the success path, we *find positions* of `\` and `"`, but we only *check the absence* of control codes.
 So we can avoid a conditional branch in the hot loop, by replacing this:

 ```python
 for simd_word in to_simd_words(data):